DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-2-ect-research-and-practice-summary.md

 Why is formative assessment so important to Miss Gascoigne as she teaches her pupils the vocabulary for the new topic?

 Reframing questions is more than simply rewording them.
-If a pupil can’t answer a question, reframing it can allow them to approach it from a different angle.
-For example, rather than asking a pupil to ‘explain their reasoning’ for statement X, the teacher might ask them to provide reasons for and against believing statement X to be true.
-This may help the pupil realise they don’t always have to align themselves with one particular line of reasoning, and to view problems and topics more holistically.
+If a pupil can't answer a question, reframing it can allow them to approach it from a different angle.
+For example, rather than asking a pupil to 'explain their reasoning' for statement X, the teacher might ask them to provide reasons for and against believing statement X to be true.
+This may help the pupil realise they don't always have to align themselves with one particular line of reasoning, and to view problems and topics more holistically.
 Reframing questions can also help the teacher diagnose barriers to learning and help pupils think problems through rather than simply giving up at the first sign of difficulty.

 To help all your pupils make better progress, you can reframe questions to:

-- provide more support for those who need it by offering greater scaffolding (e.g. by narrowing down the options in an answer: ‘What were causes of the Great War?...
+- provide more support for those who need it by offering greater scaffolding (e.g. by narrowing down the options in an answer: 'What were causes of the Great War?...
 Name me an important cause of the War...
-Was it important that the great powers had been building up their armies and navies before the War?’)
+Was it important that the great powers had been building up their armies and navies before the War?')
-- stretch those pupils who are ready for it (e.g. by politely challenging their reasoning: ‘Shamim, why do some people in the class disagree with your answer?...
-Shamim, try to change my mind about this...’)
+- stretch those pupils who are ready for it (e.g. by politely challenging their reasoning: 'Shamim, why do some people in the class disagree with your answer?...
+Shamim, try to change my mind about this...')

-Relationships between teachers and parents/carers are generally considered crucial to a child’s educational experience.
+Relationships between teachers and parents/carers are generally considered crucial to a child's educational experience.
 Sometimes, we use other terms to mean similar things (e.g. parental involvement, engagement, participation).
-Attending a parents’ evening may be considered as ‘parental involvement’ with the school, whilst parents/carers regularly reading with their child would come under the heading of ‘parental engagement’ with learning.
-Building effective relationships with families can improve pupils’ motivation, behaviour and academic success; it can help teachers to better understand their pupils’ individual circumstances so that they can be effectively supported in school.
+Attending a parents' evening may be considered as 'parental involvement' with the school, whilst parents/carers regularly reading with their child would come under the heading of 'parental engagement' with learning.
+Building effective relationships with families can improve pupils' motivation, behaviour and academic success; it can help teachers to better understand their pupils' individual circumstances so that they can be effectively supported in school.
 Schools always need to nurture their relationships with families, but this is probably even more important for families of children with special educational needs or disabilities.

 To help you to build effective relationships with parents, carers and families, you should:

 - speak to the pastoral teams in your school and get their advice
-- prepare well for parents’ evenings, making sure you know well what your pupils’ strengths are, what they need to do to improve and what families might be able to do to help
+- prepare well for parents' evenings, making sure you know well what your pupils' strengths are, what they need to do to improve and what families might be able to do to help
 - where you have concerns about how best to communicate with a family, ask a trusted colleague to help you to script some scenarios

 Schools work with parents/carers in diverse ways depending upon the community in which they serve.
-The Education Endowment Foundation’s (2015) ‘Working with parents to support children’s learning’ is a very useful guidance report.
+The Education Endowment Foundation's (2015) 'Working with parents to support children's learning' is a very useful guidance report.

 ## Mastering complex vocabulary